emma-wall/kickstarter-analysis/README.md

 # Analysis of Kickstarter Campaigns
 ## Overview of Project
 This analysis uses excel to identify trends for starting a successful kickstarter campaign using data from over 4000 multi-industry campaigns in various countries.
-Add findings
+Throughout the analysis, I use pivot tables and the ```COUNTIFS()``` formula to extract data based on launch date and fundraising goals

 ## Purpose
 The purpose of this analysis is to find the best time of year to launch a campaign and an ideal fundraising goal for a theatre campaign.